 - List of some compatible devices

-A class compliant device is one that doesn't require extra drivers to connect your Windows or Macintosh computer, or to your iPad.
+A class compliant device is one that doesn't require extra drivers to connect your Windows or Macintosh computer, or to your iPhone or iPad.
 Class compliant devices use drivers which are built into the host (i.e. the computer or the iPad) operating system.

 You have a MIDI or Audio device, a USB cable, the Apple Camera Connection Kit adapter, and your iPad...

 Even if the device you are connecting requires very little power, if you connect them in the wrong order, you're likely to get the following error: Accessory Unavailable.
 The attached accessory uses too much power.

 To maximize the likelihood of a successful connection with an audio or MIDI device, you need to...

 - Connect the USB cable to your Audio or MIDI device first.